-The "Rating Agency Condition" means, with respect to any action, that (with respect to each of the following rating agencies to the extent the following rating agency is a hired NRSRO to rate rated securities and such rating agency is still rating such rated securities) (a) Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business, shall have notified us, the servicer, the trustee and the indenture trustee in writing that such action will not result in a reduction or withdrawal of its then current rating of any rated securities, and (b) Fitch, Inc. has been given at least 10 business days' prior notice thereof.
+The "Rating Agency Condition" means, with respect to any action, that (with respect to each of the following rating agencies to the extent the following rating agency is a hired NRSRO to rate rated securities and such rating agency is still rating such rated securities) (a) Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business, shall have notified us, the servicer, the trustee and the indenture trustee in writing that such action will not result in a reduction or withdrawal of its then current rating of any rated securities, (b) Fitch, Inc. shall have been given at least 10 business days' prior notice thereof and (c) Moody's Investors Service, Inc. shall have been given at least 10 business days' prior notice thereof and shall not have notified the applicable issuing entity and the indenture trustee that such action will result in a reduction or withdrawal of its then current rating of any rated securities.
 For purposes of the previous sentence, "rated securities" mean each class of notes of a series rated by a hired NRSRO, and if so specified in the prospectus supplement relating to a series, the certificates of that series rated by a hired NRSRO.